 Removing Striped Skunks from Your Yard

 Most Toronto homeowners hire an affordable wildlife control service to remove skunks from their yards because it is safer that way.
-No one wants to get sprayed by skunks because they will have to deal with trying to eliminate the foul odor that accompanies the liquid spray.
+No one wants to get sprayed by skunks because they will have to deal with trying to eliminate the foul odour that accompanies the liquid spray.
 Plus, their sharp claws can create a lot of damage if the skunks attack you.

 Canadian laws require residents of Toronto to remove all protected mammals humanely, so killing them is out of the question.
 If you have an infestation of skunks, please contact a skunk removal company to assist you with this problem.
 Experienced wildlife removal specialists have the equipment and skills needed to remove striped skunks humanely and safely.